 Cruisin’ for a Bruise-ical.

 There are three words to describe the songs in HIGH SCHOOL MUSICAL 2: Un.
 Bear.
 Able.
 And the word “musical” is in the actual title.
 False advertising.
 Did someone consult Satan on which tonal modes would cause mortals to retch like chemotherapy victims?
 Director Kenny Ortega and writer Peter Barsocchini did indeed.
-Upon researching the precursor to this film, I see that Satan was in fact involved in all creative aspects of this insufferable movie.
+Upon researching the precursor to this film, I see that Satan was in fact involved in all creative aspects of that insufferable movie.
 (My research involved exclusively reading my own review of HIGH SCHOOL MUSICAL.
 Hey, it worked for Dick Cheney with WMD and Niger.)

 Disney Channel continues its unholy collaboration with Ortega, Satan, the sin-blue eyes of Zac Efron, and the songwriters who know those bilious tonal modes, to force on flailing humankind HIGH SCHOOL MUSICAL 2, a deathwish put to the beat of teen dream.

-The same teen cast have all returned to make ass-faces of themselves, and we find them in their last day of school, as they sing/Auto-Tune an embarrassing song about summer vacation and what innocent things they intend to do besides get laid and drunk like normal kids their age.
+The same teen cast have all returned to make ass-faces of themselves, and we find them in their last day of school, as they sing/Auto-Tune an embarrassing song about summer vacation and what innocent things they intend to do besides get drunk and laid like normal kids their age.
 For a bunch of high school kids, they’re having way too much fun singing and dancing and not having sex.
 If people have this much fun doing anything, shouldn’t we examine their brains for some kind of nutrient deficiency?
 You doubt Satan was involved?
 Only the Prince of Hate could pen the lyric, “School’s out, scream and shout…” Oooh, can I have some soap to wash out my soul?…

 Perky Gabriella (the startlingly beautiful Vanessa Hudgens) and her platonic boy toy Troy (the startlingly beautiful Zac Efron) duet about “now the time is all our own!” and I wonder, Have you little tarts bonked yet since the last film?
 You pretty pretty people with no blemishes or skin tags or anal warts.
 Will Disney allow its underage demographic to visualize what Troy and Vanessa might be doing with their time “all their own” by letting them at least share a kiss or something?
 Nope.
 Satan steps in (i.e. the MPAA) and each time Troy gets his face closer than fellatio distance to Gabriella, someone coitus interruptuses them.